Wellness for Artists: Music, Movement, and Mindfulness

 Lesson 3: Movement – Yoga

-• Weekly Section: Your Own Daily Practice
+• Practice Exercise: Your Own Daily Practice

-• What Is Yoga and Why Is it Important for Artists?
+• What Is Yoga and Why Is It Important for Artists?

 • Beginning Your Yoga Practice